Protecting Your Skin

 Any incision or injury that penetrates the dermis will leave a scar.
 All wounds undergo a healing process that takes nine to twelve months.
-Initially, the scar is raised and red but as it matures, it flattens, softens and becomes white.
+Initially, scars are raised and red, but as they mature, they flatten, soften and become white.
 Some scars, however, do not flatten and may even widen.
 These are known as hypertrophic scars and keloids.
 Formation of this type of scar is an individual tendency and can be difficult to predict and treat.
-Scars that may benefit from corrective surgery are those that are lumpy or wide, pigmented, elevated or cross natural skin creases.
-In addition, those that alter natural landmarks such as the eyebrow or border of the lip can also be improved.
+Scars that may benefit from corrective surgery are those that are lumpy or wide, pigmented, elevated or cross natural skin creases, as well as those that alter natural landmarks such as the eyebrow or border of the lip.

-Before considering attempted improvement of a scar, several factors must be clear:
+Before considering a scar revision, several factors must be clear:

-- Scars cannot be completely removed, only rearranged or improved.
+- Scars cannot be completely eliminated, only rearranged or improved

 - The healing process is 9-12 months and the new scar may look worse during the initial healing.